 The children’s expectations grow with every candle.
 On TV, there is a special Christmas calendar show for the young with 24 episodes.
 It, too, serves as a countdown to the big day.

-In towns and cities, Christmas fairs selling handicrafts and decorations are a common sight, while at home people start baking in preparation for the holiday.
+A normal year, Christmas fairs selling handicrafts and decorations are a common sight in towns and cities, while at home people start baking in preparation for the holiday.
+Christmas 2020, markets will be few and far between and we will most likely have to focus on the baking part.

-December is one of the most hectic months for Swedish families.
-The burden of work is always heavy at this time of year.
+December is often a hectic month for Swedish families.
+The burden of work tends to be heavy at this time of year.
 There is much to be done in a short space of time before everyone can sit back and relax.
-For the children, meanwhile, December involves numerous end-of-term ceremonies, shows and activities.
+For the children, meanwhile, December normally involves numerous end-of-term ceremonies, shows and activities.
+Again, a different story in 2020, though.

 The longed-for peace and quiet comes later, when all the preparations have been completed and Christmas can begin in earnest.
-On the first Sunday in Advent, many Swedes get together to drink glögg – a hot, spicy mulled wine with blanched almonds and raisins – and pepparkakor (ginger snaps) to accompany it.
+On the first Sunday in Advent, many Swedes enjoy glögg – a hot, spicy mulled wine with blanched almonds and raisins – and pepparkakor (gingerbread biscuits) to accompany it.